umoazzam/Where2EatDatabaseInterface/README.md

 This relation keeps track of what users are part of which group.
 This is a many to many relationship because each group can have multiple users, and each user can be a part of multiple groups.

+All of our other relations are weak relations and thus have not been listed here to prevent any redundancy.

 ## Example Queries